MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 1. In Unity, open the **Build Settings** dialog (**File > Build Settings**).

-1. Ensure that **Universal Windows Platform** is the selected platform.
+1. Make sure that the selected platform is **Universal Windows Platform**.

 1. Click **Add Open Scene** to add our sample scene to the list of scenes in the build.